linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 The Silver Searcher accepts regular expression (regex) search patterns, giving you access to powerful advanced search patterns.
 Just wrap the search pattern portion of your command in quotes, then use a regex pattern there.

-In the example below, regex is used to get a count of (most) JavaScript `function` declarations in the Express JS project:
+In the example below, regex is used to get a count of (most) JavaScript `function` declarations in the Express JS project.

     ag --js 'function.*\(.*\).*\{' ~/express | wc -l